learn about Snowboard Bases and find out which's best for you

 Choose it if you want a fast board and don't mind about (or even enjoy) waxing it more often.
 Sintered bases are usually found on higher end snowboards.

-Additives Graphite is conductivity helps dissipate the static charges that form between the base of the snowboard and the snow (which increase friction).
-So they make a board faster, and they soak more wax, so again, they make the board faster.
+Additives Graphite.
+It's conductivity helps dissipate the static charges that form between the base of the snowboard and the snow (which increase friction), so snowboards bases with graphite will be faster.
+They'll also soak more wax, so because of that too, graphite snowboard bases will be faster.

 Non polyethylene bases